awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition.md

    1. For **Name**, specify a name for the container\.

    1. For **Image URI**, specify the image to use to start a container\.
-Images in the Docker Hub registry are may be specified using the Docker Hub registry name only\.
-For example, if `amazonlinux:latest` is specified, the Amazon Linux container hosted on Docker Hub is used\.
+Images in the Amazon ECR Public Gallery registry are may be specified using the Amazon ECR Public registry name only\.
+For example, if `public.ecr.aws/ecs/amazon-ecs-agent:latest` is specified, the Amazon Linux container hosted on Amazon ECR Public Gallery is used\.
 For all other repositories, specify the repository using either the `repository-url/image:tag` or `repository-url/image@digest` formats\.

    1. For **Essential container**, if your task definition has two or more containers defined, you may specify whether the container should be considered essential\.
 If a container is marked as *essential*, if that container stops then the task is stopped\.
 Each task definition must contain at least one essential container\.